reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

 	└── glob@3.2.3 (inherits@2.0.1, graceful-fs@2.0.3, minimatch@0.2.14)

-## The node JS function we want to test.
+## The node JS function under test.
 The next step is to create a small program to test.
 You can place the program wherever you want just make sure to note down the location for later.
-Open up your favorite editor and copy these line in and save as testDaysTillChristmas.js
+Open up your favorite editor and copy these line in and save as christmas.js

 ```javascript
 			function daysTC(){